mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Get started

-### Step 1: Configure display name
+### 1. Configure display name
 Provide a meaningful display name for your connector in the Microsoft 365 Admin Center.
 This name helps identify the connection in your workspace.

-### Step 2: Add the Veeva Vault URL
+### 2. Add the Veeva Vault URL
 Enter the verified URL of your Veeva Vault instance.
 For example: `https://<your-vault-domain>.veevavault.com`.

-### Step 3: Authentication details
+### 3. Provide authentication details

-To configure the Veeva Vault - PromoMats connector, you must provide authentication credentials.
+To configure the Veeva Vault PromoMats connector, you must provide authentication credentials.
-The connector supports the following authentication methods:
+The connector supports basic authentication and Entra ID authentication.

 #### Basic authentication

+For basic authentication, provide:

 - The username associated with your Veeva Vault account.
 - The password for the account.
 Keep this credential secure.

 #### Entra ID authentication

-This method applies Entra ID for secure and centralized identity management.
-The following are the required fields.
+method applies Entra ID for secure and centralized identity management.
+The following are the required fields:

 - **Vault session ID URL:** The URL endpoint for retrieving session tokens.
 Typically formatted as: `https://<your-vault-domain>.veevavault.com/api/v<version>/session`.
 - **Client ID:** The application ID for your Azure AD app registered for Veeva Vault.
 - **Client secret:** The client secret associated with the Entra ID  app.
 Make sure that it is securely stored and accessible only to authorized personnel.

 > [!Important]
 > Configure both Microsoft Entra ID and Veeva Vault admin settings to enable Microsoft Entra ID authentication.

-### Step 4: Rollout to limited audience
+### 4. Rollout to limited audience
 Deploy this connection to a limited group of users to validate indexing and access control functionality before a full rollout.

-### Step 5: Customize sync schedules
+### 5. Customize sync schedules
 Set up periodic incremental crawls (default: 15 minutes) and full crawls (default: daily).

 ## Default settings

+The following table lists the default settings for the Veeva Vault PromoMats Microsoft Graph connector.
+To modify these default values, choose **Custom setup** during the configuration.

 | Section  | Setting               | Default value |
 |----------|-----------------------|---------------|